Dove World Outreach Center Quran-burning controversy: Background

 Dove World Outreach Center, where the Quran burning was to occur, is a small congregation in Gainesville, with approximately 50 members.
-The church, led by pastor Terry Jones and his wife, Sylvia, first gained media attention in the late 2000s (decade) for its anti-Islamic and anti-homosexual messages.
+The church, led by pastor Terry Jones and his wife, Sylvia, first gained media attention in the late 2000s for its anti-Islamic and anti-homosexual messages.
 In 2009, Dove World posted a sign on its lawn which stated in large red letters "Islam Is of the Devil".
 Several members of the church also sent their children to their first day of school in August 2009 wearing t-shirts with "Islam Is of the Devil" printed on the back.

 The proposal to burn Qurans began with a series of Twitter messages on July 12, and a related discussion on the now-removed Facebook group "Islam Is of the Devil", named after Terry Jones' book.
 Jones invited Christians to burn the Muslim holy book to remember all 9/11 victims.
 It was to be held from 6 p.m. to 9 pm.
 The idea initially had little support and considerable opposition, but Religion News Service ran a story describing Jones' claim that he had received Qurans to burn.
 CAIR refused to respond, but other religious organizations did.
 On July 25, Jones posted a YouTube video in which he held up a Quran and said "This is the book that is responsible for 9/11.
 No, to me it looks like the religion of the devil" which garnered substantial media attention.
 On August 3, Gainesville mayor Craig Lowe asked the world's media to ignore Jones' church as a "tiny fringe group and an embarrassment to our community", but coverage continued to increase.
 In early August, Sunni scholars at al-Azhar University in Cairo issued a statement warning of "dangerous consequences" if Qurans were burned.
 U.S. President Obama condemned the plan saying it would endanger the lives of U.S. troops abroad.
 American Muslims responded by saying they would celebrate September 11, 2010, as 'love Jesus day' emphasizing the fact that Jesus is believed to be a messenger of God in Islam.
 Other groups asked people to celebrate Read the Quran Day as a means to international understanding.